Utsav Charan Das

-Utsav Charan Das is an Indian dancer.
-He is also a lyricist, music composer and play writer.
+Utsav Charan Das (1945 or 1946 – 26 February 2026) was an Indian dancer.
+He was also a lyricist, music composer and playwright.
 In 2020, he was awarded Padma Shri by the Indian government for his contribution in Arts.

 Early life and education

-Das is from Chaudwar in Odisha.
-He is a matriculate.
+Das was from Mania village in Orissa Province.
+He was a matriculate.

 Career

 Das worked as a stenographer in the state government.
 In 1960, he performed Ghoda Nacha for the first time with his father.
-He has written many lyrical plays namely Bhai Juntia, Krushna Avatar, Mahisa Nasini, Gambhiribije, Khaiunjula, Kelikadamb, Rangakeli and Gujuna.
-He has written many songs on health problems and social initiatives like AIDS, malaria, leprosy prevention, Swachh Bharat, Beti Bachao Beti Padhao.
+He wrote many lyrical plays namely Bhai Juntia, Krushna Avatar, Mahisa Nasini, Gambhiribije, Khaiunjula, Kelikadamb, Rangakeli and Gujuna.
+He wrote many songs on health problems and social initiatives like AIDS, malaria, leprosy prevention, Swachh Bharat, Beti Bachao Beti Padhao.

+Death

+Das died on 26 February 2026, at the age of 80.